JonBenét Ramsey–Solved at Last

 In addition, I believe that at some point “G” took a marker he found at the house, perhaps from the basement, and wrote his mark on the palm of JonBenet’s hand.
 In the autopsy photos, the mark looks like a heart, but it’s actually the letter “G.”

 Helgoth tightened the garrote, but somehow JonBenet managed to overcome the stun affects again and resumed her struggle.
 Her tiny nail marks above the ligature can be seen in her autopsy photos.
 So Helgoth lifted her arms above her head and tied ligatures around her wrists with the white tent cord, which served to enhance his bondage fantasy.
 Then, he moved the garrote higher on her neck and tightened it again, strangling her this time.
-One of the men then hit her in the head with a ball bat fracturing her skull to make sure she was dead.
+One of the men, likely Helgoth, then hit her in the head with a ball bat, fracturing her skull to make sure she was dead.

 Without an ounce of regret or empathy, the killers wrapped her in the blanket and took her to the wine room.
 The nightgown had been balled up inside the blanket or had stuck to it and simply landed beside her as the killers lowered JonBenet to the floor.

-Neither man knew that they’d left their footprints on the mold on the wine room floor.
+Neither man knew that they’d left their footprints in the mold on the wine room floor.
 One print in particular was very distinct, a “HI-TEC” brand mark from the sole of the killer’s shoe.
 They’d also left a flashlight in the kitchen and the bag containing the tent rope in the guest bedroom.
-Perhaps they realized that they’d left these object behind, but it was far too risky to return for it now.
+Perhaps they’d realized that they’d left these objects behind, but it was far too risky to return for it now.

 Around 5 AM.
 Patsy Ramsey awoke to get ready for the trip.
 There was much to do, but first she needed coffee.
 She threw on her clothes from the night before and went downstairs to get some coffee on.
 As she did, she found the ransom note on the stairs leading to the kitchen and hell broke loose.